 Soft bounces are email addresses that rejected email delivery due to short-term issues with the recipient’s inbox.
 The soft-bounced emails will remain as active contacts in your list.

 Hard bounced emails are email addresses that rejected email delivery due to permanent issues with the recipient’s inbox.
 The hard bounced emails will remain in your contact list as active contacts unless they change to a confirmed bounce.

 If you believe some email addresses were misclassified, you may remove the email address from your list and reupload, click Here to learn more.

-In case the same contact has hard bounces in three consecutive campaigns, Benchmark email automatically flags the contact as a Confirmed Bounce.
-A Confirmed Bounce contact is then excluded from your active contact count and will not be sent an email if the contact list is selected again.
-In case a previously bounced email is opened in another campaign before it has been flagged as Confirmed Bounce, the contact’s bounce counter is reset to zero.
-This allows bounced emails, to remain in the active contact count and not be flagged as Confirmed Bounce.
-Confirmed Bounce contacts are listed separately in your contact list.
+Confirmed bounced emails are emails addresses that are hard bounced on three consecutive email campaigns.
+All confirmed bounced emails are excluded from your active contact count and will not be emailed if the contact list they are in is selected for an email campaign.
+If a previously bounced email is opened in another campaign before it has been flagged as confirmed bounce, that contact’s bounce counter resets to zero.
+This allows bounced emails to remain in the active contact count instead of flagged as a confirmed bounce.

-If you’d like to get ahead of the game and prevent hard bounces you can utilize a List Verification service, a List verification service can detect and remove invalid emails from your list.
-Benchmark also, provides an easy to use Clean List feature that removes Soft, Hard and Confirmed bounces based on the recipients history.
+To prevent hard bounces, you can utilize a list verification service to detect and remove invalid emails from your list.
+Benchmark also provides an easy-to-use clean list feature that removes soft, hard, and confirmed bounces based on the recipient’s history.